iandersonalmeida/spring-thymeleaf-crud/README.md

-# spring-thymeleaf-crud
+# Spring Boot with Thymeleaf
- Application with springboot and thymeleaf
+This application covers Spring Boot concepts, MVC architecture and Thymeleaf,<br> using the four basic operations performed on a relational database, the CRUD.